<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 23. What resources do Buckland franchised schools have available for teachers to use?

-Schools supply every teacher with the following teaching materials: textbooks, teacher's guide for textbooks, DVD/VCD player or cassettes and cassette player.
+Schools supply every teacher with the following teaching materials: textbooks, teacher's guide for textbooks.
 Some schools are equipped with the latest electronic teaching aids in every classroom and some have only blackboards.
 Your home office also has a computer, with high speed internet access, and some schools may also provide printers.
 Buckland supplies a teacher manual full of information about lesson planning, classroom management, teaching activities, etc.

 24. Do teachers have a Chinese teaching assistant?

-Every teacher is provided with a local teaching assistant.
-They all speak English and help the teacher with conduct lessons in the first week.
-They also help out through the term with general administrative support, translation, and any other problems you might encounter.
-In primary (elementary) and in some junior schools, a Chinese teaching assistant is assigned for every class you teach.
+Most Chinese schools don¡¯t provide a TA.
+However, your FAO (Foreign Affair Officer) will help you throughout the term with general administrative support, translation, and any other problems you might encounter.
+In some primary (elementary) schools, a Chinese teaching assistant is assigned for some class that you teach.

-25. What is a teacher’s monthly budget like?
+25. What is a teacher monthly budget like?

 26. How do teachers arrange their tax payments?